adam-p/yesterday-i-learned/random.md

 * "Bilirubin" is the brown substance in urine that signals liver stress.
 * Not feeling well, but don't want to use the phrase "not feeling well"?
 Use [Malaise!](http://en.wikipedia.org/wiki/Malaise)
 * Apply garlic to oil, before you apply vegetables to oil.
+* All DNS rules except mail server ones have no priority or order.
+The most specific pattern is used to route the request.
+* Ansible has an [Ansible Galaxy](https://galaxy.ansible.com/intro) service, which is a playbook repository for never making the same playbook someone else has already made.
+* A [trie](http://en.wikipedia.org/wiki/Trie) is a prefix tree (A -> B -> C = ABC), where the end nodes are the requested node (i.e. A -> B -> ABC = ABC).
+* [Compact prefix trees](http://en.wikipedia.org/wiki/Compact_prefix_tree) are trees that don't branch out until there are multiple entries of the same prefix.
+For example, if the tree contains Foo, Bar, and Baz, then Foo would be in its own node, and Bar/Baz would share a common "Ba" node, followed by their own "r" and "z".